Jawbreaker1/rotabrix/README.md

 - **Crown controls**: Smoothed deltas and noise filtering keep paddle motion predictable across simulator/hardware.
 - **Level order**: Uses a fixed sequence of curated layouts (no randomness).
 A randomized/daily mode may come later as a separate option.
 - **Audio volume**: Start-screen crown volume control clamps hard to 0–100% with no wraparound; scrolling past the ends no longer flips the volume.
+- **Settings overlay**: Gear on the start screen opens a settings sheet with sound on/off, haptics on/off, and a crown sensitivity slider (stored in `@AppStorage` with a reset-to-default option).

 ## Known Issues / TODO
 1. **Audio & music** – Background loops (start + gameplay) now run via `AVAudioPlayer` (ambient; respects silent mode).
 Still need momentary SFX/haptics (hits, drops, rotation, countdown) and a quick crackle check on simulator.